davidda/dc.js/wiki/api.md

 consequences.

 #### .filterPrinter([filterPrinterFunction])
-Set or get filter printer function.
-Filter printer function is used to generate human friendly text for filter value(s) associated with the chart instance.
-By default dc charts shipped with a default filter printer implementation dc.printers.filter that provides simple printing support for both single value and ranged filters.
+Set or get single filter printer function.
+It is used to generate human friendly text for a filter value of the chart instance.
+By default dc charts shipped with a default single filter printer implementation dc.printers.filter that provides simple printing support for both single value and ranged filters.

+#### .multiFilterPrinter([filterPrinterFunction])
+Set or get multi filter printer function.
+It is used to generate human friendly text for one or more filter creteria associated with the chart instance.
+By default dc charts shipped with a default multi filter printer implementation dc.printers.multiFilter that uses dc.printer.filter to get a human friendly text for each filter creterion of the chart that is then joined for display.

 #### .turnOnControls() & .turnOffControls
 Turn on/off optional control elements within the root element. dc.js currently support the following html control elements.